PZagorcheff/TicTacToe_Game/JS_Function_Description.md

 ## JS Functions Description
-- function placeXOrO() 							# Placement of an X or O in a square
+- function placeXOrO() 							# Placement of an X or O in a square -- function computersTurn() 					# Computer's turn - a random square being selected
+--- Condition which allows our while loop to keep trying if a square is selected already

-- function checkWinConditions() 				# Checks if there is a tie or win
+- function checkWinConditions() 				# Checks if there is a tie and win

 - function drawWinLine() 						# Draws win line

+- function resetGame()           				# Resets the game in a tie or a win